mdjahidhasan009/NextJS_Note/readme.md

 }).then((res) => res.json() as Promise<Post[]>);
 ```

-## Dynamic Rendering

-### SSR (Server-Side Rendering)
-- HTML is generated on each request.

-### PPR (Partial Pre-Rendering)
-- Combines static and dynamic rendering.
-- Example: Enables streaming of partially rendered content for better performance.

 ## Search Params/Query Params

 - Pages with search or query params will not be cached by the CDN as each request is unique.